-- 3.1 No guidance will address all of the potential situations that can present when assessing and meeting an individual's complex needs.
+2.4 No guidance will address all of the potential situations that can present when assessing and meeting an individual's complex needs.
 There will be occasions when a degree of interpretation is required to apply the guidance in real-life cases.
-Where this does occur, practitioners must be able to demonstrate that they have applied the underpinning principles detailed below. - 3.2 This should be read alongside the Social Services and Well-being (Wales) Act 2014 (SSWB Act) codes of practice, particularly those relating to - Part 3 Assessing the Needs of Individuals5; and, - Part 4 Meeting Needs6.
+Where this does occur, practitioners must be able to demonstrate that they have applied the underpinning principles detailed below.

-Principle 1: People First.
+Principle 1: People First

-3.3 Individuals who turn to health and social care providers when they have complex needs have to know and experience that their best interests and rights are the primary focus of the people assessing, making decisions and supporting them.
+2.5 Individuals who turn to health and social care providers when they have complex needs have to know and experience that their best interests and rights are the primary focus of the people assessing, making decisions and supporting them.
 The focus will be manifested in the dignity and respect shown to them as individuals.
 Individuals who have a primary health need are entitled to CHC funding.
 They should therefore feel supported throughout the process of determination of eligibility and be confident that they will receive the quality of care required to meet their needs.